kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - I believe this statement is audible in one of the sedated-child gang-rape porn films made in 1989 which was likely quite violent.
 - Did something similar happen to me that night while I was sedated in my apartment?
 - Who was there?
 Did anyone see them coming in with me?
-- I wonder what the special was on Denia TV that night.
+- I wonder what the special was on Dénia TV that night.
 - My shoulders, arms, and hands feel numb, like they've stopped working.
 - Even pressing touchscreen buttons on my phone is challenging.